 Transmitter/Electronics not mounted/installed indoors must be installed within a fibreglass enclosure with viewing window, thermostat and heater.
 Panel heater shall be powered from separate circuit than instrument.

 All flowmeters must have the ability to connect an external “Verification Unit”.
 This will provide the functional verification through simulation of the Flow Transmitter as well as the Flow Tube and provide an electronic report.

+Provide the following flow meters:

+TWR_FIT1, Inlet Flowmeter

+TWR_FIT2, Outlet Flowmeter

 ACCEPTABLE MANUFACTURERS